 - To create the dressing, mix the lemon, chilli, mint and olive oil in a pan.

 - Remove duck from oven, and allow to rest for five minutes before carving and drizzle with dressing ready to serve.

-Look out for number two of three delicious duck recipes this March, as Fletch cooks up Fiery Korean Duck Legs.
+Look out for number two of three delicious duck recipes coming soon, as Fletch cooks up Fiery Korean Duck Legs.
 In the meantime, head to Gressingham and browse their extensive and diverse library of duck recipes.